urfdvw/circuitpython-online-ide-2/docs/UI_test.md

     - [ ] terminal size react to tab size
 - Config
     - [ ] terminal font size react to settings

+## Channel test
+- [ ] visit http://localhost:5173/ to confirm dev and beta are not visible
+- [ ] visit http://localhost:5173/?channel=beta to confirm that beta features are available
+- [ ] visit http://localhost:5173/?channel=dev to confirm that dev and beta features are available